BOOK OF ABSTRACTS

 The most interesting part of the project is to connect young Sahrawis and young Europeans and uncover common points in their own personal stories, concerning the problematic economic context or the relationship between identity and territory.
 My aim is to find a way of critical dialogue between two different cultures where theory and contemporary art practices overlap, beyond boundaries of conventional and academic disciplines: we are all young, we are all precarious, we cannot stop thinking about the future, and we have the power to create.
 Undoubtedly, there is an evident culture contrast between Europeans and Sahrawi.

+Post colonialist tensions may arise.
+In that case, they would take part of the project in order to give a greater visibility to the real situation.
 The main objective is to draw a parallel between young people in different countries but similar context of global complexity and show it to the audience as an example of how the abstract could become concrete, accessible.

 The outcomes of the travel concern the awareness and public denunciation of the Western- Sahara postcolonial regime, as well as the development of alternatives to the defenseless position of young people regarding the future.